xp-bar/.files/README.md

 # .files

 My personal dotfiles.
-Contains my config for everything from vim (neovim) to newsboat and beyond, as well as custom stuff I've written to ease my workflow.
+Contains my config for everything, as well as custom stuff I've written to ease my workflow.

 ## Other things